luandro/geomania/docs/DEPLOYMENT.md

    - `CLOUDFLARE_ACCOUNT_ID`
      - Get from: Cloudflare Dashboard → Pages (URL contains your account ID)
      - Or go to: Workers & Pages → Account ID

+3. **Enable Cloudflare deployment in CI/CD:**

+   Go to: GitHub Repository → Settings → Variables and actions → Variables

+   Add a repository variable:
+   - Name: `CLOUDFLARE_DEPLOYMENT_ENABLED`
+   - Value: `true`

+   Once enabled, the pipeline will automatically deploy to both GitHub Pages and Cloudflare Pages on every push to `main`.

 ## Deployment URLs